Culturally Responsive Teaching: Examples, Strategies & Activities for SuccessAll Posts

 Presented with these options, free study time should appeal to a wider range of learners.

 By asking students to submit ideas for their own projects, the benefits of choice extend beyond free study time.
-Specifically, they should build confidence by showcasing their strengths.
+Specifically, they should build confidence by showcasing their strengths and existing background knowledge.

 Not only will you be pleasantly surprised by some pitches, but you may generate ideas for future culturally-responsive exercises and assessments.